 There have been many journalistic accounts of substandard working conditions in Chinese industries ranging from electronics component production (as with the recent exposé of Apple's supplier Foxconn) to the coal industry, which is responsible for thousands of mining deaths each year.
-In 2003, the worker mortality rate per ton of coal extracted in Chinese mines was 100 times higher than that of American mines and thirty times higher than that of South African mines, which plausibly have similar labor conditions.1 Media reports suggest that corruption - i.e., business-government ties for the benefit of corporate profits, contribute to the high mortality rate of Chinese coal miners.
+In 2003, the worker mortality rate per ton of coal extracted in Chinese mines was 100 times higher than that of American mines and thirty times higher than that of South African mines, which plausibly have similar labor conditions.
+Media reports suggest that corruption - i.e., business-government ties for the benefit of corporate profits, contribute to the high mortality rate of Chinese coal miners.
 In 2005, the national minister of production safety, Li Yizhong, directly attributed the sector's poor safety record to corruption, saying, "Corruption is one major reason why accidents happen again and again...
 It is high time that we took a careful look at connections between local coal mine owners, local officials and the safety watchdog.
-These links have set up barriers against strict safety supervision."2 By the end of 2011, in the coal mining industry alone, nearly 3000 government officials had been arrested for taking bribes or otherwise accepting favors from the companies they were meant to regulate.3
+These links have set up barriers against strict safety supervision."
+Others have taken the contrary view - politicians plausibly put more weight on worker welfare relative to profits than businessmen, so that political ties could lead to higher worker safety at politically connected firms.

-In this paper, we present three sets of empirical results.
+In this paper, we present three sets of empirical results that help to shed light on the link between political connections and workplace safety.
 First, we document a positive relationship between political connections and worker mortality; second, we study how this relationship is affected by performance incentives for safety regulators; finally, we examine the implications of worker deaths for expected firm profits and in particular, how the impact on a firm's share price depends on its political ties.

 We begin by showing a robust positive correlation between the political ties of executives and worker fatalities at publicly traded Chinese companies.
 We define a company to be politically connected if its CEO or another "C-suite" executive previously held a high-level government post, and we find that the rate of workplace deaths at connected firms is five times higher than at unconnected firms (1 versus 5 deaths per 1,000 workers annually) from 2008 to 2011.
-This pattern holds in regression specifications, both in the cross-section and also in a firm-year panel with fixed effects, where the connection-fatality relationship is identified from within-firm executive turnover.
-We consider several alternative hypotheses that could account for this pattern - such as differential rates of misreporting for connected versus
+This pattern holds in regression specifications, both in the cross-section and also in a firm-year panel with fixed effects, where the connection-fatality relationship is identified from within-firm executive turnover (the results are also robust to estimation using propensity score matching).
+We consider several alternative hypotheses that could account for this pattern such as differential rates of misreporting for connected versus unconnected firms or differences in management talent - and also whether the selection of connected executives could bias our results.
+We argue that our full set of results are best explained by the use of political relationships to circumvent safety oversight and regulation and that selection concerns are unlikely to be a dominant factor in explaining our findings.

-1"Coal mining: Most deadly job in China," China Daily, November 13, 2004.
+&lt;sup>1"Coal mining: Most deadly job in China," China Daily, November 13, 2004.

-2"Coal miners pay with their lives for cronyism in China," Hindustan Times, August 11, 2005.
+&lt;sup>2"Coal miners pay with their lives for cronyism in China," Hindustan Times, August 11, 2005.